WellthCare

 This is one of the most common questions in employee benefits, and the answer is evolving.
 Traditionally, standard health insurance plans have not covered standalone gym memberships or commercial weight loss programs.
-However, driven by the clear link between preventive health and long-term cost savings, a new generation of benefits is emerging that directly incentivizes these healthy behaviors.
-The key is understanding the difference between your core medical plan and innovative, integrated wellness benefits.
+But because of the clear link between preventive health and long-term cost savings, a new generation of benefits is emerging that directly incentivizes these healthy behaviors.
+The key is understanding the difference between your core medical plan and the innovative, integrated wellness benefits that are out there now.

 The Traditional Landscape: What Most Health Plans Cover

 Under a typical employer-sponsored health plan (like a PPO, HMO, or high-deductible plan), coverage for weight management is usually limited to medically necessary treatment.
-This might include nutritional counseling from a registered dietitian for a diagnosed condition like diabetes or obesity, or bariatric surgery if specific criteria are met.
-A standalone gym membership or a program like WeightWatchers® is almost always an out-of-pocket expense.
-Some employers offer a small gym reimbursement as a separate perk, but this is not part of the health plan itself and is often limited.
+That might include nutritional counseling from a registered dietitian for a diagnosed condition like diabetes or obesity, or bariatric surgery if you meet specific criteria.
+A standalone gym membership or a program like WeightWatchers®?
+Almost always an out-of-pocket expense.
+Some employers offer a small gym reimbursement as a separate perk, but it's not part of the health plan itself, and it's often limited.

 The New Paradigm: Health Benefits That Actively Build Wealth

-A revolutionary shift is happening, moving beyond simple coverage to systems that reward prevention.
-This is the core of the Health-to-Wealth model.
-Instead of asking if your insurance "covers" a gym membership, the better question is: Does my benefits system pay me back for taking preventive health actions?
-Leading-edge solutions now directly tie activities like gym attendance, completing biometric screenings, or following a personalized health plan to tangible financial rewards.
+A big shift is happening—moving beyond simple coverage to systems that reward prevention.
+That's the core of the Health-to-Wealth model.
+Instead of asking if your insurance "covers" a gym membership, ask yourself: Does my benefits system pay me back for taking preventive health actions?
+Leading solutions now directly tie activities—like gym attendance, completing biometric screenings, or following a personalized health plan—to tangible financial rewards.

 In this new model, using a gym membership or participating in a qualified wellness program isn't a claim on your medical plan.
 It's a verified preventive action that triggers an automatic incentive.
 For example, completing a certain number of workouts per month could earn you real, spendable dollars in a dedicated wellness store or contribute directly to your retirement savings.
-This aligns incentives perfectly: you get healthier and build financial wealth simultaneously, while your employer benefits from a healthier, more engaged workforce and lower long-term healthcare claims.
+This aligns incentives perfectly: you get healthier and build financial wealth at the same time.
+Your employer benefits from a healthier, more engaged workforce and lower long-term healthcare claims.
+WellthCare delivers these outcomes by working alongside existing health plans at zero net cost.
+Employees earn store rewards and build retirement automatically from preventive care, while employers see fewer claims, lower costs, and higher retention.

 How to Access These Modern Benefits